-Section 15 [4].
+Section 15.
 Amendments to Rules of Procedure.

-These rules may be amended by a simple majority vote of the members present at a meeting of the entire board, or by a majority vote of the members of all three panels at separate meetings [of all three panels].
-Amendments approved by the entire board or by the panels sitting separately shall not become effective once approved by the city council [until they are approved by the third panel].
+These rules may be amended by a simple majority vote of the members present at a meeting of the entire board, or by a majority vote of the members of all three panels at separate meetings Amendments approved by the entire board or by the panels sitting separately become effective once approved by the city council.